Polistes annularis: Interaction with other species

 Birds often try to knock nests of P. annularis off of their overhanging, and colonies that hang low toward the ground can be attacked and eaten by raccoons.
 During the warmer days of winter, wasps returning to their natal nest for honey are exposed to attack from other members of the species, wasps of other species including yellowjackets, and from mammals.
 However, Polistes species have evolved to hide their nests from most mammals or put them in areas as to make them inaccessible.
 Invading insects are attacked.
 Despite the fact that birds are common enemies of polistine wasps, none has been observed attacking nests for honey.
-The principle predators are ants, so the pedicel of the nest contains lipids that provoke a necrophoric response from ants, protecting the nest from ant invasion.
+The principal predators are ants, so the pedicel of the nest contains lipids that provoke a necrophoric response from ants, protecting the nest from ant invasion.
 It is parasitized by Elasmus polistis and the moth Chalcoela iphitalis.
 P. annularis defends itself and its nest from threats with its sting, and the antigen 5 in their venom is a major allergen.